-Together for Short Lives is the Secretariat for the All-Party Parliamentary Group (APPG) for Children Who Need Palliative Care, which seeks to educate, inform and motivate Parliamentarians to take action to help transform the lives of children and young people across the UK with life-limiting and life-threatening conditions.
-You can see a list of the group's members here.
+Together for Short Lives is the Secretariat for the All-Party Parliamentary Group (APPG) for Children Who Need Palliative Care within the UK Parliament.
+The APPG is a cross-party group of MPs and peers which seeks to educate, inform and motivate other parliamentarians to take action to transform the lives of children and young people across the UK with life-limiting and life-threatening conditions.

 - Respite care, delivered in a children’s hospice setting, by community palliative care services, or ‘hospice at home’ services.